08 Nov I Saw You Post About It- Isabella Cancino,Alex Graham,Mayon Hanania,Carmen McNall,Sea Monster,Patty Spyrakos, Joanna Szachowska

 Opening Reception Friday, January 3, 8-11p

-La Luz de Jesus Gallery is pleased to present I Saw You Post About It, a group exhibition featuring the works of Isabella Cancino, Alex Graham, Mayon Hanania, Carmen McNall, Sea Monster, and Patty Spryakos.
+La Luz de Jesus Gallery is pleased to present I Saw You Post About It, a group exhibition featuring the works of Isabella Cancino, Alex Graham, Mayon Hanania, Carmen McNall, Sea Monster, Patty Spyrakos, and Joanna Szachowska.

 Yet again, La Luz De Jesus Gallery’s Director, Matthew Gardocki has compiled a group exhibition loosely based on a phrase he overheard someone say in passing: “I Saw You Post About It.”
 A simple yet complex subject, this exhibition offers insight into the psyche of six women artists who have developed their prismatic techniques that include but are not limited to such themes as youth, fashion, pop culture, preservation of tradition, passivity, and nihilistic behavior.